chrismck/rocketisp_v3/README.md

 # rocketisp_v2

+Small USB TPI/SPI/PDI programmer based on USBasp w/3D printed case

+This project was, like the multitude of programmers out there, based on the USBasp programmer.
+The original project by Thomas Fischl can be found here: https://www.fischl.de/usbasp/  His project originally supported only a SPI interface, but in later revisions of the firmware supported TPI.

+This programmer was oringally supposed to support SPI, TPI, and PDI with no additional components but the design was made without 2 small resistors for the PDI shared send/receive line.
+These were simply added with a custom cable for PDI use with my xC3mini xMega development board.

+A 3D printed case was created, but the design (as large as it is, with lots of wasted real estate) was created to fit a specific case.

 ![ROCKETasp_V2](/Images/ROCKETasp_Front_v2_1.png)

 The case can be purchased through Digikey # HM1472-ND (Red) of via other distributors using Model # 1551USB3 (Hammond)